 Are You Waiting for Someone to Tell You That You Belong?

-I dropped to a dance minor instead of a major during the dark days of my freshman year — the brain surgery / first cancer scare era.
+I dropped to a dance minor instead of a major during the dark days of my freshman year.
+The brain surgery/first cancer scare era.

 But I never saw dropping as having anything to do with my interest in dancing.

-For context: this was — and still is — my dream.
+For context: this was, and still is, my dream.

 When deciding where to go to college, I had two non-negotiables: finance and dance.
 I needed strong programs in both, which, as you can imagine, is a very specific Venn diagram.
 Shoutout to USC for answering "pick one" when I asked how to apply to both Marshall and Kaufman.
 Girl, you haven't even seen my audition yet.
+Guess that's why I had to go find the USC of the South.

+My original dream was Columbia's economics program and dancing at Barnard.
+I didn't get in.
+December 15, 2022, my whole family gathered around my computer, and soon watched my dramatic exit on my moped.
 If only I could talk to that girl now.
-I'd tell her: don't worry, the next time you run off, you'll find a motorcycle — one that comes with a man.
+I'd tell her: Don't worry, the next time you run off, you'll find a motorcycle, one that comes with a man.

 But that rejection ended up manifesting in a far more beautiful way than the acceptance ever could have.

-My best friend Miranda now goes to Barnard and Columbia, studying neurosurgery and running a club called Connect Your Community, dedicated to college students going through health crises.
-Want to guess how that happened?
+My best friend Miranda now goes to Barnard and Columbia, studying neurosurgery and leading a club, Connect Your Community, dedicated to college students going through health crises.

 So I did get my Columbia dream, after all.